Services

 Paris Convention Route Patent Application

-As soon the applicant file the patent application in the contracting state, it starts the 12-month period within which the applicant can file the application elsewhere and can claim the priority date of the priority application filed in the home country.
-To the extent that the content of the Paris Convention application is disclosed in the earlier priority document, it will be backdated to the priority date which is beneficial for the applicant.
+As soon as the applicant files the patent application in the contracting state, it starts the 12-month period within which the applicant can file the application elsewhere and can claim the priority date of the priority application filed in the home country.
+To the extent that the content of the Paris Convention application is disclosed in the earlier priority document, it will be backdated to the priority date, which is beneficial for the applicant.

-The common advantage of using the Paris Convention as discusses earlier in the 12-month convention period which helps the applicant to seek funds or to perform market research and turn an idea into a commercial product.
-All of such exercises can be done by filing a Convention Application without risking a loss of rights in other countries.
+The common advantage of using the Paris Convention, as discussed earlier, is the 12-month convention period, which helps the applicant to seek funds or to perform market research and turn an idea into a commercial product.
+All such exercises can be done by filing a Convention Application without risking a loss of rights in other countries.

 The team at GPF consist of expert patent attorneys having a subsequent technological background for effectively filing with the patent application with perfect drafting of specification with the subject matter experts having years of experience.
 The dedicated support staff and attorneys are fully devoted to provide with all the advice required by the client for maximizing patent protection in multiple jurisdictions either through the Convention route or PCT.

-To apply for a patent globally, many countries such as China, Japan, Korea, Brazil, among many others require translations in their language, making it critical to have translations done in such a manner that the most appropriate and technically relevant translated words are used consistently, as the similar words may have different meanings and interpretations in different geographical locations.
+To apply for a patent globally, many countries such as China, Japan, Korea, Brazil, among many others, require translations in their respective languages, making it critical to have translations done in such a manner that the most appropriate and technically relevant translated words are used consistently, as similar words may have different meanings and interpretations in different geographical locations.
 Expertise and experience are therefore must-have attributes to convey the meaning of any technical term in its desired form.
-With the Patent Translation, it’s more than just a Google Translation.
-The importance lies with the meaning and nature of legal language associated with it.
+With patent translation, it’s more than just a Google Translate.
+The importance lies in the meaning and nature of the legal language associated with it.
 With a team of professionals across the world.

-The team at GPF consist of experienced practitioners from varied fields who have expertise in doing translations for different nations.
-The GPF management team works hard to accommodate the scheduled timeline that is expected in different jurisdictions.
-Through association with Khurana and Khurana, Advocates, and IP Attorneys (which is among the leading IP and Commercial Law practices in India), GPF is aiming to raise the bar higher.
+The team at GPF consists of experienced practitioners from varied fields who have expertise in doing translations for different nations.
+The GPF management team works hard to accommodate the scheduled timelines that are expected in different jurisdictions.
+Through association with Khurana & Khurana, Advocates, and IP Attorneys (which is among the leading IP and Commercial Law practices in India), GPF is aiming to raise the bar higher.